informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 ## Connecting via TLS

 Hermes supports connection via TLS for use-cases such as connecting from behind a proxy or a load balancer.
 In order to enable this, you'll want to set the `rpc_addr`, `grpc_addr`, or `event_source` parameters to specify a TLS connection via HTTPS using the following scheme (note that the port number 443 is just used for example):
 ```
 rpc_addr = 'https://domain.com:443'
 grpc_addr = 'https://domain.com:443'
-event_source = { mode = 'push', url = 'wss://domain.com:443/websocket', batch_delay = '500ms' }
+event_source = { mode = 'pull', interval = '500ms', max_retries = 3 }
 ```

 ## Configuring Support for Interchain Accounts